anish-mangla/second-hard-market/README.md

    - Each item has exactly one seller
    - Implemented via the `seller_id` foreign key in the `items` table
    - Ensures referential integrity (an item can't exist without a valid seller)

+2. **One-to-Many: Categories to Items**
+   - One category can contain many items
+   - Each item belongs to exactly one category
+   - Implemented via the `category_id` foreign key in the `items` table
+   - Enables proper classification and filtering of marketplace items

+3. **Self-Referential Relationship: Categories to Subcategories**
+   - Categories can have parent-child relationships
+   - Implemented via the `parent_category_id` foreign key in the `categories` table
+   - Enables hierarchical organization of product categories

+4. **Many-to-Many: Users to Items via Transactions**
+   - Users can buy many items, and items can be bought by one user
+   - Implemented via the `transactions` table with `seller_id`, `buyer_id` and `item_id` foreign keys
+   - Records the history of completed purchases in the marketplace

 ### Schema Evolution